Shoray2002/molars/README.md

   and even create new ones for things you consider this project lacks.
 Check out the links above if you want a brief overview of tech used here and don't hesitate to ping me in case you get stuck.
 ```
   **Warning: There are numerous differences between Threejs v75 and [latest](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene).
-So cross compatibality may be a problem at some places.**
+So cross compatibality may be a problem at some places.
+Future issues may insclude migration**

 <p align="right">(<a href="#top">back to top</a>)</p>